-If you’re eligible for AARP, but you owe more than $100,000 in student debt, how in the world are you supposed to enjoy a secure retirement?
+If you’re eligible for AARP and owe more than $100,000 in student debt, how in the world are you supposed to enjoy a secure retirement?
 While the student loan crisis has hit the Millennial generation hardest, very few people are talking about the severe strain that happens when you have student loans over 50 years old.

 Seniors are borrowing for more than just their children too.
 You can take out loans yourself for a second career.
-You might borrow to get that master’s degree you always wanted.
-Of course, many borrowers over 50 took out a bunch of Parent PLUS loans for their children’s college education because of financial shock from the Great Recession.
+You might borrow to go back to graduate school to get that master’s degree you always wanted.
+Of course, many older Americans took out a bunch of Parent PLUS loans with the Department of Education for their children’s college education because of financial shock from the Great Recession.

-Regardless if your student loans are for your child’s education or yours, there is a massive dearth of good information for what to do with student loans over 50.
+Regardless if you’re on the hook for student loans for your child’s education or yours, there is a massive dearth of good information for what to do with student loans over 50.
 Luckily, our team of CFPs and CFAs has come up with five strategies that could be absolutely game-changing.

 How many student loan borrowers over 50-years-old owe monster debt?

-Check out the following stats from the Federal Student Loan Portfolio.
+Check out the following stats from the Federal Student Loan Portfolio based on age and debt size.

-Hence, about 670,000 borrowers over the age of 50 owe six figures of federal student loan debt as of September 30, 2018.
+Hence, about 890,000 federal student loan borrowers over the age of 50 owe six figures of student debt as of September 30, 2020.

 Pretend you’re on the very bottom end of that debt range, with $100,000 of student loans at a 7% interest rate.
 You’d need to pay $1,161 a month for 10 years just to get to $0 debt.

 Of course, if you’re above 50 years old, you are probably behind on retirement savings.
-That’s why the federal government gives you a $6,000 catch-up contribution in your employer retirement accounts.
+That’s why the federal government gives you a $6,500 (for 2020 and 2021) catch-up contribution in your employer retirement accounts.

 If you borrowed heavily for school, you are probably middle class.
 You don’t have enough money to pay student loans and save adequately for retirement too.
 So what do you do?